Nematopsis: Etymology

 The genus name Nematopsis is derived from the worm resembling sporozoite.
-Nematopsis: “resembling a nematode” (Lauckner 1983).
+Nematopsis: “resembling a nematode”.

 History of knowledge

-Nematopsis was first described by A. Schneider in France in 1892 (Schneider 1892).
-Due to N. portunidarum’s (previously known as N. schneideri) ovoid oocysts, Schneider initially assigned the species to the Coccidia (Solter et al. 2012).
+Nematopsis was first described by A. Schneider in France in 1892.
+Due to N. portunidarum’s (previously known as N. schneideri) ovoid oocysts, Schneider initially assigned the species to the Coccidia.
 However, in 1903 Leger found similar spores in mussels and proposed the name Nematopsis schneider.
 These spores germinated into vermiform sporozoites resembling small nematode worms, hence the name Nematopsis.
 In 1911 Leger and Dubosq proposed the new name Porospora portunidarum after the same spores hatched in the crab Portunus and developed into a gregarine.
 However in 1931 Hatt changed the classification back to Nematopsis after observing its resistant monozoic spores; he renamed it Nematopsis portunidarum.
 After Nematopsis’ initial discovery in 1892, Schneider also named another genus, Porospora, in 1875.
-These two genera make up the family Porosporidae Labbe 1899 (Azevedo & Matos 1999).
-For many years following the discovery of these two genera, their taxonomic differences were unclear and confusing (Azevedo & Matos 1999).
-Their taxonomic differences became clear with the description of their sporozoite morphologies (Lauckner 1983).
+These two genera make up the family Porosporidae Labbe 1899.
+For many years following the discovery of these two genera, their taxonomic differences were unclear and confusing.
+Their taxonomic differences became clear with the description of their sporozoite morphologies.
 Members of the genus Porospora have naked sporozoites, enclosed by the hosts cell, whereas species of the genus Nematopsis have sporozoites enclosed in thick hyaline walls.
-The Nematopsis spores were found to occur in mollusc tissue (Lauckner 1983).
+The Nematopsis spores were found to occur in mollusc tissue.

-The life cycle of Nematopsis was described by H. Prytherch in 1938 and again in more detail in 1940 (Prytherch 1938, 1940).
+The life cycle of Nematopsis was described by H. Prytherch in 1938 and again in more detail in 1940.
 This description was used as criteria on which to assign species to the genus.
-Most species where described after 1938.
+Most species were described after 1938.

-In 1938, Ball described the genus Carcinoecetes, a parasite of crabs which was initially thought to be related to the family Prosporidae (Ball 1938).
+In 1938, Ball described the genus Carcinoecetes, a parasite of crabs which was initially thought to be related to the family Prosporidae.
 However, members of Carcinoecetes are now accepted as belonging to either Nematopsis or Cephaloidophora.
 Three previously described Carcinoecetes species are now considered Nematopsis: N. calappae, N. Hesperus and N. matutae.